livewire/livewire/docs/url.md

 Livewire allows you to store component properties in the URL's query string.
-For example, you may want a `$search` property in your component to show up in the URL: `https://example.com/users?search=bob`.
+For example, you may want a `$search` property in your component to be included in the URL: `https://example.com/users?search=bob`.
 This is particularly useful for things like filtering, sorting, and pagination, as it allows users to share and bookmark specific states of a page.

 ## Reference